Jeanette Dousdebes Rubio: Political involvement

 During the race for speaker, she was enlisted by her husband to manage the political action committees he used to support his travel and consultants, a decision he later described as a "disaster" as it resulted in confusion on financial transactions related to travel and expenses, due to "inexperience, sloppiness and a blur of paperwork" according to a report by the Tampa Bay Times.

 Unlike many spouses of presidential candidates, Rubio did not make campaign speeches.

 Rubio's campaign spotlighted her career as a Dolphins cheerleader in a television ad broadcast shortly before the Iowa caucuses, the New Hampshire primary, and the NFL playoffs.

 The Washington Post reported that Rubio is a part-time employee of the Norman Braman Family 2011 Charitable Foundation, which is also a financial backer of her husband Marco Rubio, and likely to commit as much as US$10 million to pro-Rubio PACs.

 Charitable work

-Rubio volunteers for an organization called Kristi's House, which serves youth in the Miami area who have been abused or involved in human trafficking.
+Rubio volunteers for an organization called Kristi House, which serves youth in the Miami area who have been abused or involved in human trafficking.

 Personal life

 The Rubios live in West Miami, Florida, close to Jeanette's three sisters.

-The Rubios had a Catholic wedding in 1998 at the Church of the Little Flower in Coral Gables, Florida and have four children: Daniella, Amanda, Dominick, and Anthony.
+The Rubios had a Catholic wedding on October 27, 1998, at the Church of the Little Flower in Coral Gables, Florida, and have four children: Daniella, Amanda, Dominick, and Anthony.

 Rubio and her family regularly attend both Roman Catholic Mass at Church of the Little Flower and Protestant worship services at Christ Fellowship, an Evangelical megachurch aligned with the Southern Baptist Convention.
 She hosts a weekly Bible study class in her home.
-Her three younger children attend a private Protestant Christian school while the eldest attends a Catholic high school.
+Her three youngest children attend a private Protestant Christian school, while the eldest attends a Catholic high school.